Skip to Content

 The Natural Bridge

-The Natural Bridge in Yoho National Park, Canada
+Natural Bridge Lower Falls in Yoho National Park

-The Natural Bridge in Yoho National Park, Canada
+Bailey at Natural Bridge Lower Falls in Yoho National Park

 The Natural Bridge is a beautiful rock formation over the Kicking Horse River just 3 km (1.9 miles) from Field.
 Over thousands of years, water eroded the soft rock beneath a hard limestone band, creating a bridge.
 It’s very cool to see the Natural Bridge and it’s a pretty quick stop.
 The turn-off for the bridge is along Emerald Lake Road, so you can stop to check it out on your way to or from the famous lake!